What to expect with semen analysis

 – The presence of round cells in the ejaculate, such as white blood cells and immature sperm cells, is examined to determine if there could possibly be an infection or inflammation.
 If more than 2 million round cells per milliliter are detected, a semen culture may be sent to determine the nature of these cells.

-What’s next if a semen analysis is considered abnormal?
+What’s next if the analysis is considered abnormal?

 Once our Nashville or Franklin fertility specialists have analyzed the sperm specimen report, it’s then time to look at the options available to increase the chances for conception.